Mount St. Helens trip 8/17/03 to 8/18/03.

 Spirit Lake.

-Harry Truman's lodge is about 200' below one of those little islands in the
+Harry Truman's lodge is about 200' below one of those little islands in the lake.

-mass of land that slid into and
+the mass of land that slid into and partially filled a valley.
+During the slide the

-material reached within 80' of the
+debris and water reached within 80' of the ridge tops!

 The outflow of the massive landslide off the mountain filled this valley.
-1
+1 cubic

-ile of debris.
+mile of debris.

 The mountain as seen from the elevated view point.